sintefenergy/shop-documentation/book/objects/river.md

 (river:time_delay_curve)=
 ### time_delay_curve
 Function for modelling wave-shaped time delay.
-X-values are the time since discharge and Y-values are the amount of water arriving at the end of the river at that time. (xUnit: HOUR, yUnit: M3/S)
+X-values are the time since discharge and Y-values are the amount of water arriving at the end of the river at that time.
+Separate curves can be given in for different reference flows, in this case the time delay will be interpolated between the curves based on the flow in the past SHOP iteration. (xUnit: HOUR, yUnit: M3/S)

 (river:past_upstream_flow)=